 Questions and Complaints

-If you have questions or are concerned that any of your privacy rights have been violated, please contact our Privacy Officer at 206-309-3507.
+If you have questions or are concerned that any of your privacy rights have been violated, please contact Customer Support at 253-342-1088.
 You also have the right to complain to the Secretary of Health and Human Services at: Office for Civil Rights U.S. Department of Health and Human Services 2201 Sixth Avenue – M/S: RX-11 Seattle, WA 98121 You will not be retaliated against for filing a complaint.

 Changes to Notice of Privacy Practices